gnivler/PanicSystem/README.md

 By default, pilots can only change panic states once per turn, to prevent runaway panic attacks from alpha strikes.

+## Panic Effects

+Fatigued pilots by default, experience -5 to their hit chances.

+Stressed Pilots by default, experience -10 to their hit chances, and are 5% more likelier to be hit due to improper piloting.

+Panicked Pilots by default, experience -15 to their hit chances, and are 5% more likelier to be hit due to improper piloting.
+They roll for ejection every time they're hit while in this state.

 ## Special Cases

 Pilot injuries are a special exception: any time a pilot gets hurt, they get knocked down to the next state automatically.